|Archiving status||Not saved yet|

 Download Your Data From Facebook

-Facebook has created a tool to download an entire archive of your Facebook account.
-This includes all of your own photos and videos, chat conversations, messages, status updates and wall posts.
-It does NOT include photos and videos belonging to other people even if you are tagged in them, so do keep that in mind.
+Facebook has created a tool to download an incomplete archive of your Facebook account.
+This includes your own photos and videos, chat conversations, status updates and wall posts.
+Please bear in mind that the archive is INCOMPLETE.
+It does NOT include any content you posted on any Facebook group.
+It does NOT include any comments from your wall posts.
+It also does NOT include photos and videos belonging to other people even if you are tagged in them.

-To create your archive, click the little down arrow next to your name in the upper right area of the page and go to "account settings".
-You should then see a screen like the one below:
+To create your archive, click the little down arrow next to your name in the upper right area of the page, click on "Settings", then click on "Your Facebook Information", then click on "Download Your Information".

 The next screen will explain what's going on.
-Press "Start my Archive" and you will be presented with a popup telling you that this will take some time - around one hour is not unheard of.
-Press Start again and Facebook will generate the file for you.
+Press "Create File" and you will be presented with a popup telling you that this will take some time - around one hour is not unheard of.
 This may indeed take several minutes.
 In the mean time you can continue using Facebook as usual.
 They will email you when the archive is ready for download.

 Your email will contain a link to download your archive.
 Follow that link and enter your Facebook password to continue.
 The next page presents you with a download button and an estimate of the archive's size.
 Download that somewhere convenient for you.
-This file contains highly personal and potentially sensitive information so keep it safe!
-You may wish to encrypt it with a password with a free tool like Axcrypt.
+This file contains highly personal and potentially sensitive information so keep it safe!.
 The easiest way to browse the information is to extract the contents of the zip file, and then open the index.html file with your browser of choice.
 From there you can look at your profile, your wall posts, photos and videos, and private messages.

 Note that as of April, 2012, this download tool seems to have some bugs -- in my tests it failed to completely back up all of my conversations, for example.
 It's better than nothing but for now at least I don't trust that it is perfect.